Dental public health research

 -

-Is the University of Portsmouth Dental Academy a Dementia Friendly Environment?
+Is the School of Dental, Health and Care Professions a Dementia Friendly Environment?

 Led by Dr Carolina Machuca Vargas, funded by the Clinical Research Network (CRN) Wessex.
-This study aims to investigate how to create dementia-friendly environments in the local context of the University of Portsmouth Dental Academy (UPDA).
+This study aims to investigate how to create dementia-friendly environments in the local context of the School of Dental, Health and Care Professions.
 Findings from this study will be used to inform the development of a local guide for the management of people with dementia.

 Publication highlights